manassaloi/manassaloi.github.io/_posts/2021-03-17-social-media-playbook.markdown

 19. [Feed on people's confirmation bias.](https://manassaloi.com/2021/09/20/confirmation-bias.html)

+20. Mental models and biases is an evergreen topic.
+You can tweet them every month, with minor variations.

+21. Ask questions to your followers: Ask something like 'What mental models do you use at work?'
+The question should be broad so that you can get more replies.

+22. Keep tweeting Probably Nothing on all major crypto news.

+23. Simp VCs.
+Retweet old things they had posted, and comment how right they were.

+24. Investment advice is evergreen.
+Use 'If you had invested X in Y on Z date, by Z + W years, you'd be sitting on V'.
+This tweet always gets the numbers.

 Try these for massive success.
 Don't let your lack of life experience prevent you from following your dreams/ building your network.

 P.S Not hating on anyone.
 If I had a course to sell or wanted to build a distribution channel on Twitter or Quora, I would do the same.